-Pennsylvania is one of only two states to exclude virtually every type of retirement income from taxation according to Kiplinger.
+Pennsylvania is one of very few states to exclude virtually every type of retirement income from taxation.
 Public and private pensions, railroad retirement benefits and all Social Security income are excluded from taxable income for tax purposes within the state.

-While Pennsylvania exempts pension and Social Security from taxation, the federal government may still tax this income.
-As of 2013, retirees who file individual tax returns must pay taxes if they receive more than $25,000 in total pensions and other income plus one-half of Social Security benefits each year.
-Married couples must pay federal taxes if total pensions plus half of Social Security income exceed $32,000 per year, according to AARP.
+While seniors are exempt from pension and Social Security taxes in PA, the federal government may still tax this income.
+As of 2018, retirees who file individual tax returns must pay taxes if they receive more than $25,000 in total pensions and other income plus one-half of Social Security benefits each year.
+Married couples must pay federal taxes if total pensions plus half of Social Security income exceed $32,000 per year.

 One item that is changing with the TCJA, though, is the SALT deduction, which allows you to claim any local taxes you pay, including property taxes.
 You'll only be able to claim up to $10,000 in state and local taxes starting with the 2018 tax season.
 This could affect seniors who are living in high-value properties, even if they don't have state income taxes to add to the deduction.
 However, the increased standard deduction could offset this, since it is almost doubling under the TCJA.
 For those retirees still required to file, this could offset the need to itemize.